officialyashagarwal/DBMS_SQL/Assesment_1.md

 | print()      | SELECT  |
 | if condition | WHERE   |

-## SQL commands are fundamental building blocks used to perform given operations on database.
-## The operations include queries of data. creating a table, adding data to tables, dropping the table, modifying the table and set permission for users.

 ## SQL Commands are mainly categorized into five categories:

 ![sql_commands](https://github.com/user-attachments/assets/eac7f7cb-f2b9-44fc-9c19-77062f634e51)